ftorres7382/OpenViatica/app/Workspace_Files/Template_Workspace/Work/README.md

 1. Data Analysis:

-   1. pandas

-      1. Small to medium size Dataframes
+   1. pandas: Small to medium size Dataframes

-   2. polars

-      1. Medium to large DataFrames
+   2. polars: Medium to large DataFrames

-   3. duckDB

-      1. Large to XL DataFrames
+   3. duckDB: Large to XL DataFrames

-   4. ibis

-      1. For a single API to handle pandas or duckDB
+   4. ibis: For a single API to handle pandas, polars or duckDB

 2. Data Visualization

-   1. matplotlib

-      1. Static visualization plots
+   1. matplotlib: Static visualization plots

-   2. plotly

-      1. Interactive visualization plots
+   2. plotly: Interactive visualization plots

-   3. seaborn

-      1. For easy and fast visualizations
+   3. seaborn: For easy and fast visualizations

-   4. dash

-      1. For serving Data Visualizations
+   4. dash: For serving Data Visualizations

+3. Applications (NOT YET INTEGRATED)

+   1. fastAPI: Quick apis to make data accessible to other users

+   2. flask: To create a webpage or server using the data

-3. Extras:
+4. Extras:

    1. openpyxl

-      1. For workign with excel files
+      1. For working with excel files

    2. notebook